kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

       change this with some effort, and I don't think it would be a breaking change (we could do it within `balanced-v1`).

+This suite will *not* be compatible with clusters running in FIPS mode and/or configured to use an HSM or KMS for CAs.

 ### `fips-v1` suite

 Identical to `balanced-v1` suite except:

 * all instances of Ed25519 are replaced with ECDSA with NIST P-256

+FIPS 186-5 only added approval for Ed25519 relatively recently (February 2023) and there is some nuance to how the algorithm can be used.
+An even more relevant reason for us to avoid it is that our FIPS builds are compiled with `GOEXPERIMENT=boringcrypto`, which has no support for Ed25519 (yet, at least).

+This suite will be compatible with clusters running in FIPS mode and/or configured to use an HSM or KMS for CAs.

 ### `hsm-v1` suite